kubernetes/ingress-nginx/README.md

   - Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information about setting up your environment, the workflow that we expect, and instructions on the developer certificate of origin that we require.
   - Join our Kubernetes Slack channel for developer discussion : [#ingress-nginx-dev](https://kubernetes.slack.com/archives/C021E147ZA4).
-  - Submit GitHub issues for any feature enhancements, bugs, or documentation problems.
+  - Submit GitHub issues for documentation problems.
     - Please make sure to read the [Issue Reporting Checklist](https://github.com/kubernetes/ingress-nginx/blob/main/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
 Issues not conforming to the guidelines **may be closed immediately**.
   - Join our [ingress-nginx-dev mailing list](https://groups.google.com/a/kubernetes.io/g/ingress-nginx-dev/c/ebbBMo-zX-w)
 - **Support**: